RiedleroD/dev_meme_bot/README.md

 ```

 ## config
-rename current config.json if it exists in the same directory as the main script.

-run the script, it will create config for you. you should edit it.
+if there's no config yet, the script will create an example one for you.
+Simply edit that one with your preferred values.

-if config has errors or missing keys, rename current config so script can create new one.

 ## systemd service
-simply drop it into /etc/systemd/system/ and replace the relevant paths.
+simply replace the relevant paths in `riedlersdevbot.service` and drop the file into /etc/systemd/system/ .

-set the user field if your setup doesn't work system-wide
+uncomment and set the user field if your setup doesn't work system-wide.

 ## commands: